Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 But is this something we really want?
 We've heard that 'they' would like general purpose computing to be revoked from the general population, or at least severely limited.

 This is a step in that direction, under the guise of 'It's more secure!', yeah, it's also locked down and useless for any function other than it's designated function.
-I'm not re
+I'm not really interested in this.
+I don't think it's a good idea to be pushing this kind of solution.

+It's a nice looking 'gift', but it's trojan horse.
+A trojan to train the population that they don't need general purpose computing, and that general purpose open computing is dangerous and unsafe.
+Not good.

 General purpose open computing *is* unsafe for most people, and people with zero technical knowledge using complex general purpose systems has resulted in epidemics of compromised machines, identity theft and all manner of other problems.